Snowmobilers Gain Recognition in Iowa

 groups on corridor trails and shared corridors.”

 Gaining access to railroad corridors is integral to the ISSA’s plan.
-As
+As of

-When the Iowa Legislature adjourned April 29, the ISSA learned its
+When the Iowa Legislature adjourned April 29, the ISSA learned its top

-to provide that those funds could be used for dual snowmobile/equestrian
+provide that those funds could be used for dual snowmobile/equestrian

 trails.